Danny Glover: 1979–1984: Early roles

 His first theater involvement was with the American Conservatory Theater, a regional training program in San Francisco.
 Glover also trained with Jean Shelton at the Shelton Actors Lab in San Francisco.
 In an interview on Inside the Actors Studio, Glover credited Jean Shelton for much of his development as an actor.
 Deciding that he wanted to be an actor, Glover resigned from his city administration job and soon began his career as a stage actor.
-Glover then moved to Los Angeles for more opportunities in acting, where he would later go on to co-found the Robey Theatre Company with actor Ben Guillory in honor of the actor and concert singer Paul Robeson in Los Angeles in 1994.
+Glover then moved to Los Angeles for more opportunities in acting.